 Named after Evelyne Bertrand, the former head of Hermès’s equestrian department, this bag was originally conceived in 1978 to hold horse-grooming equipment.
 It soon became a classic cross-body favourite with Hermès collectors.
 This adorable mini version, with the recognisable H-shape set in a horse oval, is offered in Christie’s upcoming online auction with a low estimate of £1,000.

-In recent years petite handbags have become the most collectible bags on secondary market.
-The Kelly Pochette, a favorite of collectors of Hermès since the model’s inception, is beautifully executed in the bright and cheerful Lime hue and structured epsom leather.
-A standout piece, perfectly sized to hold one’s evening belongings, the lightweight pochette is the perfect accompaniment for a summer evening out on the town.
+In recent years petite handbags have become the most collectible handbags on the secondary market.
+The Kelly Pochette, a favourite with Hermès collectors since the model’s inception, is beautifully executed in bright orange and structured epsom leather.
+A standout piece, perfectly sized to hold evening belongings, the lightweight pochette is the perfect accompaniment for a summer night out.

-Said to have left the factory on the same day that designer Chatherine Chaillet’s fifth child was born, the Constance bag entered the market in 1959, named after the designer’s newborn child.
-Youthful and meant to be worn cross-body or over the shoulder, the Constance was a creation for the modern woman, the woman on the go.
-This Limited Edition iteration combines combines leather and toile with a creative pattern illustrating the iconic links.
+Said to have left the factory on the very day that designer Catherine Chaillet’s fifth child was born, the Constance bag entered the market in 1959, named after the designer’s newborn baby.
+It was conceived as a youthful design for the modern women, worn across the body or over the shoulder.
+In June, the limited-edition marble silk Constance makes its auction debut at Christie’s.

 The art of marbling began in Japan in the 12th century.
 The technique of suminagashi, or floating ink, began on paper before transferring to silk.
 The expertise required to create a marbled silk scarf by Hermès is known only by one family and has been passed down through the generations.
 Each carré is unique, and for a very limited iteration, the silk was used to create a Constance bag.